llamaxyz/llama/docs/strategies.md

 Strategies are the contracts that determine action state.
 In this section we will take a look at the different parameters and ways we can configure strategies and use them in various ways.
-There are two categories of strategies, `relative` and `absolute`; first we will look at the parameters that they have in common and then look at some of their differences.
+There are two categories of strategies provided by Llama, `relative` and `absolute`.
+First we will look at the parameters that they have in common, then look at some of their differences.

 ## View Functions and Action State

-Strategies are composed of entirely view functions (besides the initialize function which acts as the constructor) To view the state of an action, strategies should never be queried directly.
+Strategies are composed of entirely view functions (besides the initialize function which acts as the constructor).
+To view the state of an action, strategies should never be queried directly since the state returned by the strategy functions in isolation can be out of date.
 The `getActionState` method on `LlamaCore` is the only method that should be used for this purpose.

 ## Strategy Parameters

-### Approval Period
+### `approvalPeriod`

 The approval period is the length of time that policyholders can approve an action.
 At action creation time, this number is added to the current `block.timestamp` to get the last timestamp that a policyholder can approve at.

-Setting the approval period can be set to 0 in tandem with the `minApprovals` or `minApprovalPct` parameters (in absolute and relative strategies respectively) can be used to enable "Optimistic" strategies.
+Setting the approval period to 0 in tandem with the `minApprovals` or `minApprovalPct` parameters (in absolute and relative strategies respectively) can be used to enable "Optimistic" strategies that are automatically approved.

 ### Queuing Period

-The queuing period is the inverse of the approval period and can also be thought of as the disapproval period It defines the amount of time that policyholders are allowed to disapprove an action.
+The queuing period is the inverse of the approval period and can also be thought of as the disapproval period.
+It defines the amount of time that policyholders have to disapprove an action.
 The queuing period can be disabled if set to 0, which would mean actions cannot be disapproved after they pass the approval period.
 Setting the value of queuing period to 0 is also useful for instant execution strategies.

 ### Expiration Period

-The expiration period is the length of time an action can be executed before it expires.
+The expiration period is the length of time an action has to be executed before it expires.
 It can be adjusted to suit the nature of the action and how time sensitive it is.
 Some actions must be executed immediately, while others might not have strict timing requirements.
-We advise you don't set this value too low, in general because it may make for a more difficult UX.
+Setting this value too low can make for a more difficult UX, and setting the value too high means stale actions that have been forgotten about may be suddenly executed.

 ### Is Fixed Length Approval Period

 A boolean value that determines if an action can be queued as soon as the action reaches the approval threshold, or if it users must wait the duration of the approval period before queuing the action.

-This is useful for scenarios where it's ok to queue an action as soon as the approval quorum is met.
+Setting this to false is useful for scenarios where it's ok to queue an action as soon as the approval quorum is met.

 ### Approval / Disapproval Role